-The Gut Microbiome and Longevity: What Science Reveals About Aging Well
+Gut Microbiome & Longevity: What Science Reveals

-Most people think aging is about genetics — something you inherit and can't change.
+Most people think aging is about genetics something you inherit and can't change.
 But recent research tells a different story.
-Your gut microbiome may be one of the most powerful determinants of how you age — and unlike your DNA, you can modify it (Wilmanski et al., 2021).
+Your gut microbiome may be one of the most powerful determinants of how you age and unlike your DNA, you can modify it (Wilmanski et al., 2021).

 Studies on centenarians from Italy to China reveal a consistent pattern: those who live longest maintain diverse, fiber-rich gut microbiomes throughout their lives.
 The connection between gut health and longevity isn't coincidental, it's built into our biology.